basho/basho_docs/content/riak/kv/2.1.4/add-ons/spark-riak-connector/quick-start.md

 testRDD.saveToRiak(new Namespace("kv_bucket_a"))
 ```

-When saving RDD's to Riak that only have values (i.e not key-value pairs), keys will be automatically generated for each value in the RDD.
+When saving RDDs that only have values (i.e. not key-value pairs) to Riak, keys will be automatically generated for each value in the RDD.

 Query Riak KV bucket and print results: